irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 #### Users

-- Website visitors without authentication can view products.
+- Website visitors without authentication can search and view products.
 - Website visitors can add products to cart and will be prompted to register or log in if they wish to proceed to payment.
-- Users with authentication can perform Create, Read, Update, Account Deactivate operations on personal account information.
-- Users with authentication can perform CRUD operations on product orders.
+- Users with authentication can perform Create and Read operations on product orders.

 #### Admins
 - Admins can perform Read operations on users' information.
 - Admins can perform CRUD operations on products.
 - Admins can perform CRUD operations on product categories.